alexlee22/indoor-tracking-blog/_posts/2016-08-08-deployment-plan.markdown

 1.1.2.
 Chosen Hardware and Software

 The elements listed below are chosen following the conclusion of a systematic technology review.
-Reliability, accuracy and stability are required for scalability which have been influencing factors.
+In order to achieve sufficient scalability, reliability, accuracy and stability are requirments for the chosen software and hardware.

 Table 2: Outlines the chosen hardware and software that fulfill the requirements of IPS.